Protecting User Accounts Policy

-- In the event that a user is terminated, or that emergency access is required, a practice Owner or other designated individual may be permitted temporary access to facilitate transition of records and to view recent messages from clients.
-Before such access is granted, the practice Owner must assert in writing that they (or the corporate entity that they represent) are the legal owners of these records, and are entitled under law to retain access to them.
+- In the event that emergency access is required to a clinician’s account within the practice, a Practice Owner or other designated individual may be permitted temporary access to facilitate transition of records and to view recent messages from clients.
+Before such access is granted, the Practice Owner must assert in writing that they (or the corporate entity that they represent) are the legal owners of these records, and are entitled under law to retain access to them.

 - The designated individual must also be a subscribed user of TherapyAppointment with an active user account.